 Pressing the brake pedal on a car with metallic brake pads won’t give you a spongy feeling.
 That’s mainly because the pads don’t compress under pressure.
 This also means an overall positive feeling and more feedback from your car’s brake system.

 Metallic pads might seem like a great intermediate choice, but these have absolute supremacy in a lot of aspects.
-Not to mention, braking performance remains strong irrespective of the temperature, which is a bonus if you live in colder environments.
+Not to mention, stopping power remains strong irrespective of the temperature, which is a bonus if you live in colder environments.

 These brake pads are noisier than the other options on this list.
 But in our opinion, it’s a small price to pay for great brakes.